 Other conditions can also cause hallucinations.
 These causes can include:

 - terminal illnesses, such as AIDS, brain cancer, or kidney and liver failure

 - high fevers, especially in children and the elderly

 - social isolation, particularly in older adults

 - epilepsy (in some cases, epileptic seizures can cause you to see flashing shapes or bright spots)

-Because many factors can trigger hallucinations, the best thing to do is to call your doctor right away if you suspect that your perceptions are not real.
+The best thing to do is to call your doctor right away if you suspect that your perceptions aren’t real.
 Your doctor will ask about your symptoms and perform a physical exam.
 Additional tests might include a blood or urine test and perhaps a brain scan.

-If you know someone who is hallucinating, avoid leaving them alone.
+If you know someone who is hallucinating, don’t leave him or her alone.
 Fear and paranoia triggered by hallucinations can lead to dangerous actions or behaviors.
 Stay with the person at all times and go with them to the doctor for emotional support.
-You may also be able to help in answering questions about their symptoms and how often they occur.
+You may also be able to help answer questions about their symptoms and how often they occur.

 Treatment for your hallucinations will depend entirely on their underlying cause.
-For example, if you are hallucinating because of delirium due to severe alcohol withdrawal, your doctor might prescribe medication that slows down your nervous system.
-For psychosis, the treatment may be a different kind of medication like dopamine antagonists.
-However, if hallucinations are caused by Parkinson’s disease in a patient with dementia, this same type of medication would be detrimental.
-An accurate diagnosis is, therefore, very important for treating the condition effectively.
+For example, if you are hallucinating due to severe alcohol withdrawal, your doctor might prescribe medication that slows down your nervous system.
+However, if hallucinations are caused by Parkinson’s disease in a person with dementia, this same type of medication may not be beneficial.
+An accurate diagnosis is very important for treating the condition effectively.

-Counseling might also be part of your treatment plan, particularly if the underlying cause of your hallucinations is a mental health condition.
+Counseling might also be part of your treatment plan.
+This is particularly true if the underlying cause of your hallucinations is a mental health condition.
 Speaking with a counselor can help you get a better understanding of what is happening to you.
 A counselor can also help you develop coping strategies, particularly for when you are feeling scared or paranoid.